Miniature Donkey Care is easy when you know what to do! Follow these quick and easy steps and you will know exactly how

 is easy to take care of, easy to work with, and so very easy to love.

-12. EXPECT THE PROBABLIES (unlike their horse cousins), your Miniature Donkey will probably run to you instead of away from
+12. EXPECT THE PROBABLIES (unlike their horse cousins), your Miniature Donkeys will probably run to you instead of away from

-If you forget to give her grain, she will probably not get a belly ache.
+If you forget to give grain, she will probably not get a belly ache.

-If you give her too much grain, she will probably not get a belly ache.
+If you give her a bit too much grain, she will probably not get a belly ache.

 If a monster (dog, snake, plastic bag, chicken. figment of the imagination) passes in front of her, she will probably not run away in terror.

 If she gets her foot caught in a wire fence (which she is probably too smart to do), she will not self-amputate but will probably remove it by